bbux-dev/datacraft/docs/templates/types/select_list.rst

-select_list_subset
+sample
 ------------------

-A select_list_subset spec is used to select multiple values from a list to use as the value for a field.
+A sample spec is used to select multiple values from a list to use as the value for a field.

 Prototype: